O-Morgan/HTML-Training-Project/html-README.md

 </html>
 ```

-### HTML website creation using only tables complete.
+### Thats html website creation complete using tables only.